STRENGTHENING INDIVIDUALS. FAMILIES AND COMMUNITIES

 Surveys

-Are you a mental health professional-in-training in Canada or a mentalhealth professional working in Canada?
+Are you a mental health professional-in-training in Canada or a mental health professional working in Canada?

 We are looking for mental health professionals-in-training in Canada and mental health professionals working in Canada to complete a 15–20-minute online survey about their training and experiences in delivering e-therapy.